sivasuryaa-mk/FitnessCoach/Project_Report_AIFitnessCoach.md

 ## 1. Executive Summary

-**Home Fitness Coach** is an AI-powered conversational chatbot designed to provide personalized workout recommendations, exercise guidance, and nutrition advice for home fitness enthusiasts.
+**AI Fitness Coach** is an AI-powered conversational chatbot designed to provide personalized workout recommendations, exercise guidance, and nutrition advice for fitness enthusiasts.
 The system leverages Google's Gemini 2.5 Flash model through the OpenAI-compatible API, combined with the Wger Workout Manager API for real-time exercise data.

 The chatbot employs a multi-layer architecture that:
 - Gathers comprehensive user fitness profiles through natural conversation